Saivasanth66/Saivasanth66/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: I can spend hours exploring a dataset and still find it exciting — data always has a story to tell!
 --># 💫 About Me:
- -🔭 I’m currently working on Data Science projects involving Python — building pipelines, analyzing datasets, and creating visualizations.<br>- 🌱 I’m currently learning Machine Learning, Deep Learning, and expanding my Python skills with libraries like Scikit-learn, Pandas, and TensorFlow., and real-world data analysis challenges.<br>- 👯 I’m looking to collaborate on Advanced Machine Learning concepts, MLOps, and deploying data science models to production.<br>- 💬 Ask me about Python, Data Analysis, Data Visualization, Pandas, NumPy, and SQL.<br>- ⚡ Fun fact: I can spend hours exploring a dataset and still find it exciting — data always has a story to tell!
+ -🔭 I’m currently working on Data Science projects involving Python — building pipelines, analyzing datasets, and creating visualizations.<br>- 🌱 I’m currently learning Machine Learning, Deep Learning, and expanding my Python skills with libraries like Scikit-learn, Pandas, and TensorFlow and real-world data analysis challenges.<br>- 👯 I’m looking to collaborate on Advanced Machine Learning concepts, MLOps, and deploying data science models to production.<br>- 💬 Ask me about Python, Data Analysis, Data Visualization, Pandas, NumPy, and SQL.<br>- ⚡ Fun fact: I can spend hours exploring a dataset and still find it exciting — data always has a story to tell!

 ## 🌐 Socials: